suzanbaert/Dplyr_Tutorials/Dplyr02_Transforming_columns.md

     ## 10 Roe deer                   Capreolus   herbi Artiodactyla
     ## # ... with 73 more rows

-Obviously you can use any regex inside `mutate_all()` as well.
 The sample code will remove any vowels:

     msleep %>%
       select(name:sleep_total) %>%